-A local man’s documentary history of the Critical Mass movement in Portland will premiere May 23 at the Clinton Street Theater, Southeast 26th and Clinton.
+A local man’s documentary history of the Critical Mass movement in Portland will premiere May 23 at the Clinton Street Theater.

+Gabe Tiller and his coffin bike.(Photos © J. Maus) They say that Portland’s Critical Mass is dead.
+Now they’re saying that the days of bike fun are numbered.
 If that’s true, Jacque Authier intends to send it out with a bang (and maybe resuscitate it in the process).
 She’s announced the Halloween Procession for Poor, … Read more

 What has happened to Critical Mass in Portland?
 A trailer has just been completed for a forthcoming documentary that will explore that question: A Post Critical Mass Portland: Living in a Post-Revolutionary Bicycle Age.
 You can watch it here: A Post-Critical Mass Portland: Living in a Post-Revolutionary Bicycle Age from Joe Biel on Vimeo.